 If you suspect that your child’s waning academic performance is likely due to an unresolved psychological or emotional struggle, he or she may not feel comfortable talking with you about it.
 And that’s okay.
 However, these issues need to be addressed to avoid further disruptions in his or her academic development.
 Your child’s guidance counselor or physician may be a good starting point since he or she is likely familiar with your child.
 If they suspect that your child needs further assistance, they will be able to point you in the direction of a credible educational consultant or mental health professional.

 Sometimes when psychological or emotional issues are present and talk therapy isn’t enough, a treatment program may be the best option for your son or daughter.
 While no parent ever wants to send their child away from home to receive assistance, it may be worth exploring the benefits of residential treatment.
 One type of treatment program that has proven especially effective at helping teens and young adults through difficult situations is wilderness therapy.
-The disadvantages of treatment- absence from school, separation from family and friends – are short-term, but the benefits to participants have the potential to last a lifetime.
+The disadvantages of treatment–absence from school, separation from family and friends–are short-term, but the benefits to participants have the potential to last a lifetime.

 Should I Interrupt My Child’s School Year for Treatment?

 When your child is performing poorly in school, it may seem counterintuitive to pull him or her out for mental health treatment.
 However, if an unresolved psychological or emotional issue is the reason behind your son or daughter’s struggles in school, it may be the best way to get him or her back on track.
-If left unresolved, your poor academic performance could result in the following:
+If left unresolved, their poor academic performance could result in the following:

 - Falling further behind in school